rcconvict/Baffi-Theme--Newznab-/README.md

 # Baffi - the theme for Newznab
-This is a "theme" for newznab, its more then the normal theme.
-This is not just a themebased css.
-This is a rewrite of the template files to make it a good theme.
+A "theme" for newznab, it's more then the normal theme, this is a complete rewrite of the template files in effort to make a good theme.

 ## Status